baitando/apigee-samples/README.md

 This repository contains a sample API proxy and a shared flow, which demonstrate how proper and consistent error responses can be achieved when Apigee is used as API gateway.

+It was created as part of one of my posts on the mimacom blog, which will be published soon.

 ## Prerequisites

 To try it out, the following requirements need to be fulfilled.